ervin90/secureapp/README.md

 # Challenge talent4gig

-Request: Transform java app https://github.com/hansonhsc/loan-quote to java web app
+Request:*Transform java app https://github.com/hansonhsc/loan-quote
+ to java web app.*

 **The app has been ported as a spring boot web application.**
  To demonstrate the point, a simple client application was written in vanilla JavaScript.
 You can find the link below.